PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Cell Labels

 Most directly, we can look at what labels are the most strongly linked to each cell.
-This is based on the maxiumum amount of label-to-cell influence in the cell walk.
+This is based on the maximum amount of label-to-cell influence in the cell walk.
 Cell labeling can be used for numerous further downstream analyses such as cell-type specific peak calling.

 ``` r
 head(cellWalk$cellLabels)